yberrada/MongoDBAtlasDeveloperDay/README.md

 > The search stage should match a movie titled: *The Storyteller*.
 Notice that our query string is *Storteler*.

-# Test Query in Code
+## Exercise 5 : Test Query in Code

 - From the Atlas Aggregation builder, export the pipeline to Python syntax by clicking on **EXPORT TO LANGUAGE**.
 - Make sure to copy the pipeline code.